LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      Requesting that Loyola handle the evaluation will require *extra time*, since the transcript forms must be received first by Loyola and sent off again to ECE.
 #.
-International students (not U.S. citizens or permanent residents)
+International students (with the exception of U.S. citizens or permanent residents)
      must have their English certified *before* any kind of admission.

+     *Informally* the Gradute Program Director (GPD)
-     *Informally* the GPD is happy to look at an application that is complete except for the English requirement, and let you know if you should expect the GPD's recommendation for admission, *after* an
+     is happy to look at an application that is complete except for the English requirement, and let you know if you should expect the GPD's recommendation for admission, *after* an
      official passing English result is provided.